wshobson/wshobson/README.md

 ## Software Engineer | Building Intelligent Systems | MLOps | Founder @ Capital Companion

-Hello! 👋 I’m Seth Hobson.
-I’m a software engineer with over 15 years of experience.
-I build modern, data-driven applications, services, and distributed systems.
-I specialize in exploring the intersection of finance, technology, and artificial intelligence.
+Hello! 👋 I'm Seth Hobson, a software engineer with 15+ years building data-driven applications, services, and distributed systems at the intersection of finance, technology, and AI.

 ### 🚀 About Me